alleyinteractive/alley-coding-standards/README.md

 This project adheres to [Keep a CHANGELOG](https://keepachangelog.com/en/1.0.0/).

+### Unreleased

+- Allow PSR-4 style `ClassName.php` file names to support our migration to PSR-4 for test files.

 ### 2.0.2

 - Fix issue with files with `js`/`css` in the path being ignored.